clementgallet/LiveSplit.SteamWorldDig.Randomizer/README.md

 Randomizer for the game SteamWorld Dig

 ## What does the Randomizer do?
-It randomizes all upgrades on upgrade podiums and all caves.
-Caves which are accessed from another cave, like `archaea_cave_generator_1` from `archaea_cave_run`, are not randomized.
+It randomizes all upgrades on upgrade podiums and all caves, including the cave's second exits.

 It also ensures that the resulting layout is possible to finish.
 There are two possible difficulties: `Casual` and `Speedrunner`.
 In `Casual` difficulty, you won't have to: